MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/power-apps-cli.md

     - tapanm-msft
 ---

-# Portals support for Microsoft Power Platform CLI (Preview)
+# Portals support for Microsoft Power Platform CLI

-[This article is pre-release documentation and is subject to change.]

 Microsoft Power Platform CLI(Command Line Interface) is a simple, single-stop developer command-line interface that empowers developers and app makers to